 The chaos engineering MCP landscape has significant gaps:

-- No Azure Chaos Studio MCP server — no GCP equivalent either
+• No Azure Chaos Studio MCP server — Microsoft’s azure-mcp repo was archived August 2025, redirecting to microsoft/mcp which covers 40+ Azure services but no Chaos Studio.
+No GCP equivalent either

 The Bottom Line

-Rating: 3.5 out of 5 — Good platform coverage from CNCF projects and commercial tools, meaningful tool depth in LitmusChaos and Chaos Mesh, but early adoption across the board, no cross-platform abstraction, and significant gaps (ChaosBlade, Toxiproxy, Chaos Monkey, cloud providers).
-The category will improve as chaos engineering platforms recognize MCP as a standard integration point.
+Rating: 3.5 out of 5 — Good platform coverage from CNCF projects and commercial tools, meaningful tool depth in LitmusChaos and Chaos Mesh, and Harness’s rapid growth shows commercial momentum.
+But adoption remains early across the board, dedicated CNCF servers are stalling, and significant gaps persist (ChaosBlade, Toxiproxy, Chaos Monkey, cloud providers).
+Gremlin’s move toward AI-triggered test execution is the most promising directional signal.